In the Valley of the Big Horn: A History of Chemung County

 Chemung County, as it is today, is the product of centuries of history.
 Each town and village within the county has its own unique past.
 This rotating exhibit will tell the histories of the towns and villages and of their people.

 The Great War

 When the United States entered World War I on April 6, 1917, the men and women of Chemung County answered the call to service.
-The Great War will explore what life was like for those in service and on the home front and will focus on local service members and organizations and their roles in the war effort.
+The Great War explores what life was like for those in service and on the home front and focuses on local service members and organizations and their roles in the war effort.